 There are currently three projects for building an alternative international link for New Zealand: the Hawaiki Cable and APX-East, both covering the trans-Pacific route, and the Tasman Global Access Cable (TGA), a trans-Tasman link backed by three telecommunications operators (Exhibit 2).

 Hawaiki Cable aims to build a trans-Pacific optic cable that will link Australia, New Zealand, Hawaii and the US west coast.
 The proposed cable initially has a planned design capacity of 20Tbps, and it will connect via spurs to the main trunk a number of Pacific islands located next to the cable route, including Norfolk Island, New Caledonia, Fiji, Wallis, Samoa and American Samoa.
 The cable is scheduled to be ready for service in early 2016 and has an estimated building cost of USD350 million.

 In addition to the agreement with the New Zealand Government, the project has also attracted the interest of several ISPs on both sides of the Tasman.
-In August 2013 the Australian ISP TPG issued a letter of intent confirming its intention to acquire capacity on the cable system.
+The Australian ISP TPG has issued a letter of intent confirming its intention to acquire capacity on the cable system.
 Similarly iiNet – Australia’s second largest DSL ISP – signed up to acquire fibre capacity from Sydney to the US and on the trans-Tasman segment.

 In New Zealand two ISPs (Orcon and Voyager) have committed to buy capacity, both on the trans-Tasman and trans-Pacific segments.
 Orcon will purchase 40Gbps capacity in year one, with substantial increases planned in additional years.
 Voyager meanwhile confirmed its intention to purchase capacity over the next ten years.